CptOfEvilMinions/ChooseYourSIEMAdventure/README.md

 ## Default credentials
 <span style="color:red;">Default password is set to `Changem123!` or the value of `SIEM_PASSWORD` in `.env`, see instructions in `docs/`</span>

+## Config direcotry: `conf/`
+* `conf/ansible` - This directory contains all the configs for the Ansible playbooks and a manual install
+* `conf/docker` - This directory contains all the configs for Docker

 ## Generate public cert and private key
 1. `openssl req -x509 -nodes -days 3650 -newkey rsa:2048 -keyout conf/tls/docker.key -out conf/tls/docker.crt`